aiven/devportal/docs/tools/terraform/howto/troubleshoot-terraform.rst

 To remove a log stream, unset the environment variable you do not need.
 When you close your terminal session, all environment variables unset.

-To generate an example of the core and provider logs,run
+To generate an example of the core and provider logs,run:

 .. code:: Shell
     terraform refresh